 A vertebral compression fracture is not always easy to diagnose.
 During a physical exam, your pain specialist will ask questions to pinpoint or rule out a vertebral fracture.
 Also, a neurological examination may be done to evaluate motor and sensory responses.
 Diagnostic techniques include:

 - A CAT scan to determine if a fractured bone is stable.

-- A nuclear bone scan can also be used to determine when the fracture occurred.
-The age of the fracture is sometimes important to help guide treatment options.
+- A nuclear bone scan can determine when the fracture occurred and therefore help guide treatment options.